Anchor Attention for Hybrid Crowd Forecasts Aggregation

 \section{Ablation Study}

-This section is devoted to answering the following questions \begin{enumerate} \item To what extent the machine forecasts help the aggregation? \item Does knowing the past performance of forecasters help? \end{enumerate} We restrict the analyses to the subset of questions that have both machine and human forecasts available (even in configurations that only use humans or machine models).
+This section is devoted to answering the following questions \begin{enumerate} \item Does identifying the past performance of each forecaster help the aggregation? \item Does use both human and machine forecasts help the aggregation? \end{enumerate} We restrict the analyses to the subset of questions that have both machine and human forecasts available (even in configurations that only use humans or machine models).
 This subset is different from the set of questions used in previous experiments.
 We conducted a 2x3 factorial design experiment.
 The first factor is whether or not we can identify (with user embedding) the forecaster of each forecast.
 When user embedding is removed, the model can not learn each forecaster's past performance and give personalized aggregation weights.
-The second factor is the type of forecasts use as the input of the aggregation: only human forecasts, only machine forecasts and both.
+The second factor is the type of forecasts used as input to the aggregation: only human forecasts, only machine forecasts, and both.

 Figure~\ref{sup:ablation} compares the Brier scores for this experiment.
-First, the model's performances are improved with the addition of forecaster id, suggesting that the model learns to accurately weigh forecasters based on their past performance.
-Second, with humans only or machine models only, the score is not as good as having both, however, this is only true if user embedding is used.
+First, the model's performances are improved with the addition of user embedding, suggesting that the model learns to accurately weigh forecasters based on their past performance.
+Second, with humans only or machine models only, the score is not as good as with both; however, this is only true if user embedding is used.
 With these findings, we conclude the two questions we raised earlier both turned out to be true, that user embedding and using a hybrid approach is beneficial to forecast aggregation.

 It's interesting to see human forecasters are more accurate than machine forecasters, one reason could be the time series used in machine models are also available for human forecasters to analyze and interpret, while human forecasters could integrate additional information to make better forecasts.